nichoth/ssc-server/README.md

 --------------------------------------------------------------

-The plan for now is just to make something that works for basic crud as stuff
+The plan for now is just to make something that works for basic crud and stuff

 ----------------------------------------------------------------